IF VOLTAGE IS PRESSURE,

 motor could still turn at a decent speed, even when supplied with extreme

-mega-PSI pressure and almost no flow rate.
-The oil could move at 1mm per
+mega-PSI pressure and almost no fluid-flow rate.
+The oil could move at

-hour, while the oil-motor spun at 1000RPM.
-With something like that, the
+1mm per hour, while the oil-motor still was spinning at 1000RPM.
+With a

 Separate topic.
 In some pop science book (perhaps "Time Travel and Papa